-No one with any self respect would admit to the State's having any positive function.
-Hence the logical conclusion that it has a negative one, i.e. that it damages some to the benefit of others.
-But the State to create organisational structures that are capable of regrouping the excluded in such a way as to begin the attack on repression.
+But it would be nonsense to consider trying to make other people become anarchists and suggest that they enter our groups during the struggle.
+Not only would it be nonsense, it would be a horrible ideological forcing of things that would upturn the whole meaning of affinity groups and the eventual informal organisation that might ensue in order to face the specific repressive attack.
+But here we are faced with the need to create organisational structures that are capable of regrouping the excluded in such a way as to begin the attack on repression.
 So we come to the need to give life to autonomous base nuclei, which can obviously give themselves any other name that indicates the concept of self-organisation.